+Supplementary file 1H.

 Migration patterns among the septentrional populations of East Asian mainland Bufo.
-We inferred the migration patterns for three populations of septentrional EastE Asian Bufo (northeastern Mainland, Amur River Basin and Korean Peninsula) and two populations of B. stejnegeri on the Korean Peninsula.
+We inferred the migration patterns for three populations of East Asian Bufo (northeastern Mainland, Amur River Basin and Korean Peninsula) and two populations of B. stejnegeri on the Korean Peninsula.
 Maximum likelihood estimates the average of effective population size (Θ) and 25-97.5% confidence intervals (in parentheses), with the computed gene flow rates between the regions characterised on the mtDNA data (2Nm) and unlinked nuDNA multi-loci (4Nm).